 We are mindful to enhance connections with children, families, each other and community as they are central to our sense of belonging.
 Our roots were woven into the community in 1973, when parents and the local community saw the need to create a service to educate and care for their children.
-Today we look back with pride on our community's vision and passion to fundraise tirelessly to build a service at Evans Head and, in more recent times, having the foresight to answer the need to extend our service for Woodburn families.
-We value the resulting sense of ownership and enduring bonds between our sister services and the way each reflects their unique immediate communities.
+Today we look back with pride on our community's vision and passion in both Evans Head & Woodburn Preschools, and we value the resulting sense of ownership and enduring bonds between our sister services and the way each reflects their unique immediate communities.

 Children are active, social learners.
 They learn best within meaningful relationships, those with their families, friends, cultural group and community.
 We celebrate children as capable learners, who have their own unique learning style.
 Parents and educators walk respectfully alongside children on their learning journey.
-Experienced educators work in partnership with children and their families to co-construct learning experiences, tapping into children?" when designing environments and experiences to spark and extend authentic play-based learning.
+Experienced educators work in partnership with children and their families to co-construct learning experiences, tapping into children's innate curiosity and sense of wonder.
+Educators are mindful to ask "what is best for children?" when designing environments and experiences to spark and extend authentic play-based learning.
 We understand that play based learning should be fun, hands on, challenging, spontaneous whilst balancing children's needs for stimulation and calm.
 Educators will structure the daily routine to support children to achieve flow so as to promote their deep engagement in their learning, and to reflect the natural rhythm of their physical needs.
 Thoughtful documentation will facilitate children's voices and make learning visible.

 We strive to build a community that values every child for the amazing person that they are; that respects their rights and provides security and love.
-We believe in building a community that empowers children for their transition to school and, more importantly, supports their readiness for life.